 As of December 31, 2017, we owned and operated a portfolio of 150,181 communications sites.
 See the table in Item 7 of this Annual Report, under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations-Executive Overview" for more detailed information on the geographic locations of our communications sites.
-In addition, we own property interests that we lease to communications service providers and third-party tower operators in the United States, which are included in our U.S. property segment.
+In

-We lease two office spaces that together occupy an aggregate of approximately 16,600 square feet.
+(2) We lease two office spaces that together occupy an aggregate of approximately 16,600 square feet.

-We lease two office spaces that together occupy an aggregate of approximately 12,500 square feet.
-We lease two office spaces that together occupy an aggregate of approximately 19,100 square feet.
+(3) We lease two office spaces that together occupy an aggregate of approximately 12,500 square feet.

+(4) We lease two office spaces that together occupy an aggregate of approximately 19,100 square feet.